07 4128 4479

 Whale watching from Hervey Bay

-The best way to see whales while visiting the Fraser Coast is to join a tour departing from Hervey Bay, which is also known as the “Whale Watching Capital of the World”.
-Whales often stop here for several days as they make their way up north for their annual migration, spending time in the sheltered bays and warm water.
-For this reason, there are many specialised tours that depart from Hervey Bay.
+The best way to see whales on the Fraser Coast is to join a whale watching tour from Hervey Bay, also known as the “Whale Watching Capital of the World”.
+Whales often stop here for several days to relax as they migrate along the East Coast of Australia.
+The ambitious whales love to spend time in the sheltered bays and warm water.
+For this reason, many specialised whale watching tours depart from Hervey Bay.

 Hervey Bay's whale watching boats are driven and guided by local experts.
 They have extensive knowledge of the area and the whales' habits, so you are almost guaranteed to see whales during your whale watch.
 The waters around K'gari (Fraser Island) and Hervey Bay are protected by the island's World Heritage listing, meaning the whales are safe from harm and harassment here.